kenichsberg/weather-api/README.md

 After all data are inserted, the existing table will be replaced with the *staging* one.

-On my laptop, the import of 10 million records was done in several minutes.

 (You can generate a sample JSON file with 10 million records by running the command `npx tsx scripts/generateSampleData.ts`)

 ### Query the nearest city